DESIGN YOUR PROGRAM IN CS WITH INNOVATIVE TRACKS OF STUDY

 Note that for interdisciplinary tracks (Bioinformatics, Economics and Computation, and Theory of Computation) you may use certain specified courses from other departments as ULCS courses.
-For more detail concerning the requirements of each track, see the link to the PDF for the CS-LSA Major Program Guide on the undergraduate CS programs page.
+For more detail concerning the requirements of each track, click here (pdf).
 You can also contact our advising office.

 |Artificial Intelligence: AI is a broadly based multidisciplinary area comprising theoretical, experimental, and applied investigations of intelligent systems.
 Learn the fundamentals of AI and then go on to more advanced study in current research areas.|

 |Bioinformatics: Computation plays an increasingly important role in modern biology.
 Advance your future as a biotech scientist who participates in biological research and development.
 (Interdisciplinary with MCDB.)|

 |Data and Information: Manipulating large data collections on servers or networks pose difficult challenges for computer professionals.
 Meet the challenges of “big data” via information management and through database design and implementation.|

 |Economics and Computation: As social and market interactions become more computational, CS has adopted concepts such as decentralized decision making and allocations of resources.
 Build your capability to think economically about computation, and computationally about economics and markets.
 (Interdisciplinary with ECON.)|

 |Robotics and Vision: Robots have evolved into mobile information gathering and decision making platforms, with vision as a primary information gathering capability.
 Gain an understanding of current and emerging work in this fast-moving field.|